Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Experimental part

 \subsubsection{Hyperparameters setting}

-Based on the training dataset, the CNN module $\mathcal{N}_\theta(\cdot)$ was pre-trained utilizing the ADAM optimizer.
+Based on the training dataset, the CNN module $\mathcal{N}_\theta(\cdot)$ was pre-trained utilizing the ADAM optimizer via loss function (\ref{eq:loss_pnp}).
 In particular, the number of epochs was set to 150, the learning rate was set to $1e-03$ and the batch size was 16.
-After that the pre-trained $\mathcal{N}_\theta$ module was used for the end-to-end training procedure of the proposed models.
+Subsequently, this pre-trained version of $\mathcal{N}_\theta$ is used for initializing the respective model of the proposed deep unrolling and deep equilibrium architectures, and is further trained during the end-to-end training procedure.

 Regarding the deep unrolling methods described in Section \ref{DU_A} and \ref{DU_B} (i.e., DU-full-sc and DU-fast-sc) the number of unrolling iterations (or the number of the layers) was set to $K=10$.
 To proceed further, concerning the deep equilibrium methods defined in Section \ref{DEQ_A} and \ref{DEQ_B} (i.e., DEQ-full-sc and DEQ-fast-sc) the Anderson acceleration procedure \cite{aderson} was deployed during the training phase for the forward and backward pass fixed-point iterations.
 Specifically, the number of fixed-point iteration during the forward and backward pass was set to 20.
 Finally, during the end-to-end training phase of the deep unrolling and deep equilibrium models, the ADAM optimizer was deployed to update the network parameters.
-In this case, the number of epochs was set to 100, the learning rate was set to $1e-04$ and the batch size to $16$.
+In this case, the number of epochs was set to 100, the learning rate was set to $1e-04$ and the batch size to $16$. \textit{Note that a strong advantage of the proposed models is the fact that all the penalty parameters in equation (\ref{eq:finalupdates}) can be treated also as network parameters to be learned via the end-to-end training.}